-where $Basis(s)$ is the embedding for each word $s$ based on the input Basis space.
-Then, we construct the matrix $DF$, where each dimension $i$ contains the vector $w_i$ and semantically corresponds to the terms that relate to the Concept-query via the relation $r_i$.
-All encoded Definition Frames maintain the same structure (each row corresponds to a fixed relation), thus a semantically meaningful representation.
-If no terms were extracted for a relation, we use the zero vector of the appropriate size instead of $w_i$.
-An example of the encoded Definition Frame for the concept \textit{Moon} is shown in Figure \ref{fig:Figure2}, where each dimension corresponds to a unique relation (\textit{isA} and \textit{partOf} relations have encoded embeddings, while the others correspond to zero vectors).
+where $Basis(s)$ is the embedding for word $s$.
+We include an additional row for the $Basis$ vector of the term itself.
+This encoding of DF maintains a semantically meaningful structure as each row always corresponds to the same relation.
+If no terms are extracted for a relation, we use the zero vector of appropriate size.
+An example of the encoded DF$_{moon}$ is shown in Figure \ref{fig:Figure2}, where each dimension corresponds to a unique relation like \textit{isA} and \textit{partOf}.